connexcs/docs/report.md

 Users can also set the range of the dates from the calendar.

-![alt text][dates]

-Figure 6

-YOu can have multiple choices in setting a date which is applicable on the reports.
+You can have multiple choices in setting a date which is applicable on the reports.

 1. Users can apply the **_Current/Today's_** date.
 2. Users can add the **_Yesterday's_** date.